jim-fuller/ADR/adr-0001 choosing an RDS hIgh availability solution.md

 ## Criteria

 Choosing the right HA architecture should 1) align with AWS Best Architectural Practices, 2) is cost effective, and 3) minimizes or eliminates disruption to RedLine Production applications using RDS.
-This measure is commonly referred to as Mean Time to Recover - MTTR.
+This measure is commonly referred to as Mean Time to Recovery - MTTR.

 ## Proposed Solutions